yejr/cetus_mgr/README.md

 4. Cetus only supports mysql_native_password.
 5. As for MySQL Group Replication, please use the modified version which could be downloaded at https://github.com/session-replay-tools/MySQL.
 6. RESET MASTER before runing MySQL Group Replication
-7. Configure MySQL Group Replication before running cetus.
+7. Make sure all of the MySQL Group Replication members is online before running cetus.
 8. The total num of connections to each MySQL is equal to default-pool-size plus worker-processes.

 ## Bugs and feature requests: